Configure DNS with 1&1

 If you are using 1&1 (sometimes referred to as 1and1) as your DNS provider, this guide will help you configure your DNS records to point to WP Engine.
-This step is required in the process of “going live” with your domain on the WP Engine platform.
+This step is required in the process of going live with your domain on the WP Engine platform.

-Please note: Be sure to review our Going Live guide to ensure you have taken the necessary steps before changing your DNS.
+NOTE: Be sure to review our Going Live guide to ensure you have taken the necessary steps before changing your DNS.

-Step 2: Login to 1&1
+Login to 1&1

-Step 3: Point DNS to WP Engine
+Point DNS to WP Engine

 Now it is time to plug in the settings from the WP Engine Overview page into your GoDaddy settings.
 Before doing this, it’s time to make a choice: